benedictwagnall/react-project/README.md

 	---prop-passing-with-modification---

----Prop Stuff:
+Prop Stuff:

 AddFriend
 The parent component is FriendsContainer, which has the method addFriend.
 This is where the friends list is stored, so any manipulation has to be done here.
 The AddFriend component has the addNew prop, which contains access to the method addFriend from its parent (FriendsContainer).

 ShowList
-The ShowList component has the prop 'name' which contains the 'friends' state from FriendsContainer---
+The ShowList component has the prop 'name' which contains the 'friends' state from FriendsContainer

 Walkthrough
 Text box is created with an empty string 'newFriend'.
 A user inputs a new string into the box and presses the button.
 The new input fires the onChange event handler which updates the empty string with whatever the user has entered